bkjaya2020/docker-zoneminder-php7.4-MariaDB-Server-10.3.34/README.md

 # docker-zoneminder-php7.4-mysql8
 zoneminder-latest ,docker images with php 7.4 ,Mysql 8 &amp; MSMTP Based on Iconnor's Zoneminder
-This image has been created on ubuntu:focal with zoneminder-latest/ubuntu hirsute main To pull the Repository from the dockerhub please refer the following link
+This image has been created on ubuntu:focal with zoneminder-latest/ubuntu focal1 main To pull the Repository from the docker hub please refer the following link

 https://hub.docker.com/repository/docker/bkjaya1952/docker-zoneminder-php7.4-mysql8